gbdev/pandocs/content/pixel_fifo.md

 Do nothing and advance the fetcher to the next step.

 ### VRAM Access
-At various times during PPU operation access to VRAM is blocked:
+At various times during PPU operation read access to VRAM is blocked and the value read is FFh:
 - In double speed mode (beginning of mode 3)
 - If not CGB (beginning of mode 3)
 - When searching OAM and index 37 is reached, if not CGB (mode 2)
 - After switching from mode 2 (oam search) to mode 3 (pixel transfer)

-At various times during PPU operation access to VRAM is restored:
+At various times during PPU operation read access to VRAM is restored:
 - LCD turning off
 - The beginning of mode 0 (hblank)
 - Not in double speed mode (beginning of mode 3)